airalab/learning-center/en/lesson_7_wallet.md

 ![Screenshot 47](/img/Screenshot_47.png)

-Now let's pass market contol to the regulator.
+Now let's pass market control to the regulator.
 Use the `Market` -> `Delegate` function.
-Specify address of the regulator.
+Specify the address of the regulator.
 Send that transaction from the `Market`'s `Owner` account.

 ![Screenshot 48](/img/Screenshot_48.png)